wmorgan/dcos-docs/1.7/usage/services/velocity/configuration-reference.md

     $ dcos package install velocity --options=options.json

-Wait a few moments for the instance to become healthy, then access the Velocity service via the DCOS web interface.
+Wait a few moments for the instance to become healthy, then access the Velocity service via the DC/OS web interface.